 As program counsel to the Government National Mortgage Association (Ginnie Mae), the office provides legal guidance to support Ginnie Mae program activities, including resolution of statutory, regulatory, corporate, and operational issues.
 Office attorneys work directly with the Department of Justice and U.S. Attorney Offices in representing Ginnie Mae in litigation matters.

-As program counsel to the Office of the Chief Procurement Officer, the office provides and handles all procurement related administrative litigation before the Civilian Board of Contract Appeals and bid protests at the Governmental Accountability Office (GAO), and is the principal liaison with the Department of Justice for bid protests and procurement related litigation filed in the United States Court of Federal Claims and the United States Court of Appeals for the Federal Circuit.
+As program counsel to the Office of the Chief Procurement Officer, the office provides and handles all procurement related administrative litigation before the Civilian Board of Contract Appeals and bid protests at the Government Accountability Office (GAO), and is the principal liaison with the Department of Justice for bid protests and procurement related litigation filed in the United States Court of Federal Claims and the United States Court of Appeals for the Federal Circuit.

 The Administrative Law Division handles all legal advisory work related to the Freedom of Information Act, the Privacy Act, Departmental delegations of authority, foreign travel, and matters of general administrative law.
 The Division serves as the principal legal advisor on all environmental law matters, historic preservation, and on labor law issues including the applicability of the Davis-Bacon Act to Departmental programs.